Pugie38/Undertale-Yellow-AP/setup_en.md

 The setup instructions are as follows:

 - STEP 1: Download Undertale Yellow version 1.1
-- STEP 2: Extract the file and put the Undertale Yellow v1.1 folder directly into your Arcipelago install
+- STEP 2: Extract the file and put the Undertale Yellow v1.1 folder directly into your Archipelago install
 - STEP 3: Open the Undertale Yellow client and run /patch
 - STEP 4: Run Undertale Yellow.exe and enjoy!